-Hampden Zane Churchill Cockburn was born in Toronto, Ontario on 19 November 1867.
+Hampden Zane Churchill Cockburn was born in Toronto, Ontario on November 19, 1867.
 After studying at Upper Canada College and the University of Toronto, he became a barrister.
-During the South African War, Cockburn served in South Africa with the Royal Canadian Dragoons
+During the Second Boer War, Cockburn served with the Royal Canadian Dragoons

-VC Action: On 7 November 1900, at Liliefontein, near the Komati River, a large force of Boer commandos sought to encircle a retreating British
+VC Citation: On November 7, 1900, at Liliefontein, near the Komati River, a large force of Boer commandos sought to encircle a retreating British column whose rearguard comprised two troops of Royal Canadian Dragoons and two 12- pounder guns of "D" Battery, Royal Canadian Field Artillery.

-Citation: "Lieutenant Cockburn, with a handful of men, at a most critical moment held off the Boers to allow the guns to get away; to do so he had to sacrifice himself and his party, all of whom were killed, wounded, or taken prisoners, he himself being slightly wounded."
+"Lieutenant Cockburn, with a handful of men, at a most critical moment held off the Boers to allow the guns to get away; to do so he had to sacrifice himself and his party, all of whom were killed, wounded, or taken prisoners, he himself being slightly wounded."